Skip to main content

 A. Institutional Registration for the Placement Service

-2. If two individual departments or programs from the same college or university are conducting job searches, each department/program must register as a separate entity (institution) if it plans to utilize the Placement Service for its job search.
+2. If two departments or programs from the same institution are conducting job searches, each department/program must register as a separate entity (institution) if it plans to utilize the Placement Service for its job search.

-3. The Placement Service will not provide on-site services at the Annual Meeting in 2022 or 2023.
+3. The Placement Service does not provide on-site services at the Annual Meeting.

 4. So that advertisements may reach as large an audience as possible, all openings available should be advertised in POSITIONS.
 Departments are also encouraged to advertise in other appropriate fora (e.g., electronic lists, letters to individual Classics departments).